osate/osate2/org.osate.help/html/plugins/latency.md

 *Required\_Virtual\_Bus\_Class* property values are interpreted as latency contributors.

-The *Latency* property value of these components becomes the latency contribution.
+A bus or virtual bus can have a *Transmission_Time* property value.
+It specifies a fixed time and a per byte time latency contribution.
+If this property is present and the sending port has a data type with a *Data_Size* property value, then the communication latency contribution is calculated from these values.

 A bus or virtual bus can have a *Transmission\_Time* property value.
 It specifies a fixed time and a per byte time latency contribution.
-If this property is present and the sending port has a data type with a *Data\_Size* property value, then the communication latency contribution is calculated from these values instead using the *Latency* property value associated with the virtual bus, bus, or other component the connection is bound to.
+If this property is present and the sending port has a data type with a *Data\_Size* property value, then the communication latency contribution is calculated from these values.

+A virtual bus or bus may add protocol wrapper data to be transmitted, which is specified by a *Data_Size* property on the virtual bus or bus.
+This will be added to the size of the application data.

+If *Transmission_Time* is not present, the *Latency* property value associated with the virtual bus, bus, or other component the connection is bound to, is used.

+If the *Latency property* value is absent then no latency contribution is recorded.

 More than one protocol may be involved in the connection communication, e.g., one protocol may use a second protocol to perform its transfer.